swup/docs/src/docs/getting-started/getting-started.md

 # Getting Started

-Swup is a versatile and extensible page transition library for server-side rendered websites.
+Swup is a versatile and extensible page transition library for server rendered websites.
 It manages the complete lifecycle of a page visit by intercepting link clicks, loading the new page in the background and smoothly transitioning between the old and new content.